getgrav/grav-learn/pages/03.themes/08.customization/docs.md

      email: devs@getgrav.org
      url: http://getgrav.org
    ```
    You can provide more details including form definitions to control functionality of your form.
-Fore more details on this you should examine the Antimatter theme's blueprint.yaml file
+For more details on this you should examine the Antimatter theme's blueprint.yaml file

 4. Change your default theme to use your new **mytheme** by editing the `pages: theme:` option in your `user/config/system.yaml` configuration file:
    ```